Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 <a name="how_was_this_project_developed"></a>
 ## How was this project developed ?

+This application was developed exclusively for the version 2.5 of the Pepper's operating system NAOqi.
 For more information about requirements and application's definition, you can consult the application's manifest file [just here](https://github.com/Vicken-Ghoubiguian/PepperPresentationIMERIRApp/blob/main/PepperPresentationIMERIRApp/manifest.xml).

 <a name="project_s_components"></a>
 ## Project's components